rogerstenis/buybox-context/docs/README.md

 That way you will have a page similar to this:
 ![image](https://user-images.githubusercontent.com/17439470/133501110-e143b472-1b58-4ee8-8759-8096ca32df0c.png)

-:information*source: \_To have the full behaviour using `seller-body.buybox` do you need set the `triggerCepChangeEvent` as `sellerSelector` props on `buybox-context`.
-Because the default value for this parameter is `orderForm`, but on this page we usually use the `seller-simulate-shipping` to calculate shipping*
+ℹ️ _To have the full behaviour using `seller-body.buybox` do you need set the `triggerCepChangeEvent` as `sellerSelector` props on `buybox-context`.
+Because the default value for this parameter is `orderForm`, but on this page we usually use the `seller-simulate-shipping` to calculate shipping_

 ## Customization